mozilla-services/tecken/docs/symbolication.rst

    New                 https://symbolication.services.mozilla.com/symbolicate/v5
    ==================  =========================================================

-   Please migrate to using the new server.
+   Please update to the new service.

 Stacks